Ajmalniz/openai-agents/02_DACA_AGENT_NATIVE/00_concepts_strategies_technologies/00_what_is_cloud_native/readme.md

 ## Core Concepts of Cloud Native

 Cloud-native development relies on several key principles and practices.
-Below, we’ll explore these in simple terms, focusing on the theory without diving into technical implementation.
+Below, we'll explore these in simple terms, focusing on the theory without diving into technical implementation.

 ### 1. Microservices Architecture
 Instead of building one large, monolithic application, cloud-native apps are broken into smaller, independent components called **microservices**.
 Each microservice focuses on a specific function and communicates with others over a network, typically using APIs (Application Programming Interfaces).